 Grantees must clearly acknowledge support from Mid Atlantic Arts through use of both the credit language and logo as outlined below.
 Use of the Mid Atlantic Arts logo does not replace the credit language.
 Copies of the required crediting materials must be submitted as part of the final report.

 Credit and Logo Usage Details

-The following statement and the PAGE logo, and where space permits, the logos of Mid Atlantic Arts Foundation and the National Endowment for the Arts MUST appear in all programs, websites and press releases produced by the funded organization or its agents in relation to the funded project.
-In addition, the following statement and the PAGE logo should be included whenever possible, either jointly or separately as necessary, in all flyers and postcards, email communications, season brochures, social media posts and calendars, and any other print or electronic promotional and publicity materials produced by the funded organization or its agents in relation to the funded project.
+The following statement, and where space permits, the logos of Mid Atlantic Arts and the National Endowment for the Arts MUST appear in all programs, websites and press releases produced by the funded organization or its agents in relation to the funded project.
+In addition, the following statement and logo should be included whenever possible, either jointly or separately as necessary, in all flyers and postcards, email communications, season brochures, social media posts and calendars, and any other print or electronic promotional and publicity materials produced by the funded organization or its agents in relation to the funded project.

 - This statement must be used in its entirety and cannot be altered in any way:

-Grantees are required to include a link to the Mid Atlantic Arts Foundation website at https://www.midatlanticarts.org when crediting Mid Atlantic Arts Foundation on their website.
-This link must remain active during the entire length of your grant period with MAAF.
-You are requested, but not required, to embed the link in MAAF’s logo.
+Grantees are required to include a link to the Mid Atlantic Arts website at https://www.midatlanticarts.org when crediting Mid Atlantic Arts on their website.
+This link must remain active during the entire length of your grant period with Mid Atlantic Arts.
+You are requested, but not required, to embed the link in Mid Atlantic’s logo.